palacaze/sigslot/readme.md

 No compilation or installation is required, just include `sigslot/signal.hpp` and use it.
 Sigslot currently depends on a C++14 compliant compiler, but if need arises it may be retrofitted to C++11.
-It is known to work with Clang 4.0 and Gcc 5.0+ compilers on GNU Linux, and MSVC, Clang-cl and MinGW on Windows.
+It is known to work with Clang 4.0 and GCC 5.0+ compilers on GNU Linux, and MSVC, Clang-cl and MinGW on Windows.

+However, be aware of a potential gotcha on Windows with MSVC and Clang-Cl compilers, which may need the `/OPT:NOICF` linker flags in exceptional situations.
+Read The Implementation Details chapter for an explanation.

 A CMake list file is supplied for installation purpose and generating a CMake import module.
+This is the preferred installation method.
+The `Pal::Sigslot` is available and already applies the needed linker flags.
 It is also required for examples and tests, which optionally depend on Qt5 and Boost for adapters unit tests.

 A configuration option `SIGSLOT_REDUCE_COMPILE_TIME` is available at configuration time.
 When activated, it attempts to reduce code bloat by avoiding heavy template